 Notes & Tips

 - Because this is an all-natural gourmet salt mixture and doesn't contain any added anti-caking agents, it will clump slightly.
 Simply give the salt a shake or rub the pieces between your fingers to break it up.
-If you're curious why this particular salt clumps and not the salt from the store, it's because commercial salts have silicone dioxide added to prevent clumping.
-Click here to read why I avoid refined table salt.

 - When you first blend the basil sea salt, it will be a vivid green color.
 However, after drying the color will be a lighter green.
 It's still colorful, just not as noticeable.
 If it's not green enough for you, experiment with adding more basil, but make sure there is enough salt to dry it out.